OsamaOAyoub/Formal-RTL-Sign-off-with-Abstract-Models/Counter/README.md

 # Counter
-This repository contains a formal property suite that verifies the functional behaviour of a counter using equivalence checking against abstract models
+A formal property suite that verifies the functional behaviour of a counter that that counts up with a cycle delay when enabled using equivalence checking against abstract models